TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Introduction

 Privacy in transfer learning has been recently studied in the literature.
 For example, privacy-preserving transfer learning algorithms have been proposed in \cite{Gao_BigData19,Guo_arXiv18,Papernot_ICLR17,Wang_ECMLPKDD18,Yao_IJCAI19}.
-A privacy risk in transfer learning has also been studied in a recent paper \cite{Zou_arXiv20}.
+A privacy attack against transfer learning has also been studied in a recent paper \cite{Zou_arXiv20}.
 Specifically, the authors in \cite{Zou_arXiv20} studied a risk of \emph{membership inference} \cite{Shokri_SP17}, in which an adversary infers whether or not personal data of a particular user is used for training a source model.
-They showed by experiments that the adversary who has black-box access to a target model (i.e., who can obtain the target model's output upon an arbitrary input) infers membership information in the target model with high accuracy, but cannot infer membership information in the source model.
-In other words, they demonstrated that the target model does not leak membership information of the source model in the black-box access setting.
+They showed by experiments that the adversary who has black-box access to a target model (i.e., who can obtain the target model's output upon an arbitrary input) infers membership information in the target model with high accuracy, but cannot infer membership information in the source model in the black-box access setting.

-However, it remains an open question whether the adversary can infer membership information of the source model in the white-box access setting, in which the adversary can access the architecture and parameters of the transferred model (e.g., a part of the source model).
-The analysis of privacy risks in the white-box access setting is important to understand more about the ``adequate'' level of protection in transfer learning across organizations.
-The analysis in the white-box access setting is also important in that all the parameters of the transferred model could be leaked from the target organization via illegal access or internal fraud.
-This issue cannot be overlooked, since the number of data breaches is rapidly increasing in recent years \cite{data_breach1,data_breach2}.
+However, it remains open whether the adversary can infer membership information of the source model in the white-box access setting, in which the adversary can access the architecture and parameters of the transferred model (e.g., a part of the source model).
+The privacy risk analysis in the white-box access setting is important to understand the ``adequate'' level of protection in transfer learning across organizations.
+The analysis in the white-box setting is also essential in that all the parameters of the transferred model may be leaked by the target organization via illegal access or internal fraud.
+This issue cannot be overlooked, since the number of data breaches is rapidly increasing in recent years~\cite{data_breach1,data_breach2}.